 - 2. Select the integration stream and click File>New>View. - 3.
-The Create View dialog box appears.
+The View Creation Wizard appears.
 Accept the default values to create an integration view associated with the integration stream.
-By default, the Create View dialog box uses this convention for the integration view name: username_Integration.
+By default, the View Creation Wizard uses this convention for the integration view name: username\project-name\integration.